Yandex Cloud

 You can also generate a password using Connection Manager.
 To do this, specify generate_password = true instead of password = "<password>".

-If you create a cluster with the help of Terraform at the same time as creating a user, specify a link to the new cluster's name instead of cluster ID in the yandex_mdb_clickhouse_user resource:
+When creating a cluster with Terraform at the same time as creating a user, specify a name for the new cluster rather than cluster ID in the yandex_mdb_clickhouse_user resource:

 resource "yandex_mdb_clickhouse_cluster" "<cluster_name>" {